oleksmarkh/fetch-and-rotate/README.md

 ## Assumptions

 * Both `config.ini` and `input.txt` are readable and their content is valid.
-* Network is available and webpages are reachable.
+* Network is available, but it's not given that all webpages are reachable.
 * Local FS provides free space and permissions to store the files.
+* There's enough RAM to handle all the images.
 * The goal is to process the first 100 images in no particular order, determined on-the-fly by their availability.
-The script will NOT try to equally engage with all websites.
+The script will NOT try to equally take images from all websites.
 * A possibility of same images being accessed under different URLs can be neglected.

 ## Scenarios